Cheddar Man: DNA shows early Briton had dark skin

 Researchers from London's Natural History Museum extracted DNA from Cheddar Man, Britain's oldest complete skeleton, which was discovered in 1903.

-University College London researchers then used the subsequent genome analysis for a facial reconstruction.
+A University College London team analysed the genome, and the results were used for a facial reconstruction.

 It underlines the fact that the lighter skin characteristic of modern Europeans is a relatively recent phenomenon.